-The weather conditions on the day was predominantly dry and clear, with brief rain shower.
+The weather conditions on the day were dry and clear.

 The survey study area is shown on the site map.
 (Section 7) Areas outside of this area were assessed where possible, if evidence from the site indicated that protected species may be present in close proximity.
 Examples include: badger trails, potential nesting or roosting habitat adjoining the site.